zdonato/ws-solace/nodeJavaCompare.md

 # Comparison of NodeJS and Java benchmarks for Solace

 ## Objective
-With the growing popularity of JavaScript frameworks (both for the frontend and backend) and the trend toward client-side applications, Java-based solution are becoming legacy solutions.
-At the same, real-time notifications are become increasingly important in consumer-facing applications, especially in the financial sector.

-Therefore, we decided to compare the efficiencies of a Java driven and a NodeJS driven application using the Solace messaging system, currently the fastest, most efficient messaging system on the market.
-We wanted to see if there was any differences in speed between the two implementations.
+We decided to compare the speeds of a Java driven and a NodeJS driven application using the Solace messaging system, currently the fastest, most efficient messaging system on the market.

 ## Test Summary
 We ran two different types of tests, an asynchronous messaging test where the messages were sent with an interval between them, and synchronous test where all the messages were sent in series.

 Both applications had only two components: a frontend and a proxy server.
 One sever was written in Java while the other was written in NodeJS.
-To connect to the Solace cloud, we used WebSockets.
-While NodeJS has its own native WebSocket implementation, Java need a StompClient to provide an extra layer of protocol on top of a TCP connection.
+WebSockets were used to connect to the Solace cloud.
+While NodeJS has its own native WebSocket implementation, Java needed an extra layer to facilitate the data exchange across the TCP connection, for which we chose the STOMP protocol and STOMP web client.

 Futhermore, the Java application sent each message in its own thread to the Solace cloud.
 Since the Solace cloud configuration allows at most 50 simultaneous connections to its VPN, a thread pool managed the execution of the threads, with the MAX_THREADS parameter set to 50.